ngc92/stargame/src/game/AI/ai.md

 init function.

 ## TODO
-* move communication interface to ai namespace
-* improve comm registration. ideally, the ai object would never be saved inside any IGameObject object.
-Maybe add a separate ai registrator and a function similar to init for ai.
 * allow move_to steering with moving target.
 * allow move_to steering with desired terminal velocity.
 * improve precision of steering